arashnm80/arashnm80.github.io/crapbook/crapbook.md

 permalink: /crapbook/
 ---

-crapbook is the 1st layer consisting of ideas, theories, thoughts, writings, fantasies, ... which none of them really matter.
+crapbook is the 1st layer consisting of ideas, theories, thoughts, feelings, writings, fantasies, ... which are all bullshit and none of them matters. the only thing that counts is my [actions](../actionbook).

 <div id="all-items">
   <ul>